 Students involved in CATS receive weekly life skills coaching.
 Hours of coaching received depends on the needs of each student.
-Peer Life Skills Coaches are current upper-division students or recent graduates of Daemen College.
+Peer Life Skills Coaches are current upper-division students or recent graduates of Daemen University.
 Coaches have gone through training and receive continued training workshops throughout the semester.
 Life skills coaches will work with students to:

 - Develop strategies for self-advocacy, organization, time management, planning and prioritizing, studying, goal-setting, problem-solving, self-monitoring, decision-making, negotiation, stress management, and self-awareness

 - Address specific needs, challenges and behaviors in the classroom or art studio environments